-- 1. Provide a 100-foot wide buffer zone, with 25-feet being a vegetative screening buffer, between property developed with a research and development use and any of the following uses retirement housing (large site), congregate living, single-family residential, multi-family residential, and college and university use.
-[Neighborhood Planning & Zoning Department recommendation] - 2.
-At the site plan stage, provide 150' setbacks for all Critical Environmental Features (CEFs).
-Staff may administratively reduce the setbacks to 50' at the site plan stage if further information is provided that confirms the CEFs will be sufficiently protected.
-[Environmental Staff recommendation] - 3.
-At the site plan stage, incorporate a drainage and utility strategy that minimizes or eliminates the impact to Spring S-5.
-This may include a span bridge and bored utilities for the future roadway crossing.
+1 Provide a 100-foot wide buffer zone, with 25-feet being a vegetative screening buffer, between property developed with a retirement housing (large site), congregate living, or college and university use and a research and development use [Neighborhood Planning & Zoning Department recommendation]

-Provide mitigation measures if groundwater is encountered.
+- 2. At the site plan stage, provide 150' setbacks for all Critical Environmental Features (CEFs) Staff may administratively reduce the setbacks to 50' at the site plan stage if further information is provided that confirms the CEFs will be sufficiently protected [Environmental Staff recommendation] - 3 At the site plan stage, incorporate a drainage and utility strategy that minimizes or eliminates the impact to Spring S-5.
+This may include a span bridge and bored utilities for the future roadway crossing Provide mitigation measures if groundwater is encountered.
 [Environmental Staff recommendation] - 4.
-At the site plan stage, employ state-of the art erosion control measures during construction in order to prevent the release of any sediment from disturbed areas.
-[Environmental Staff recommendation] - 5.
-At the site plan stage, comply with current code in regards to water quality volume capture.
-[Environmental Staff recommendation]
+At the site plan stage, employ state-of the art crosion control measures during construction in order to prevent the release of any sediment from disturbed areas [Environmental Staff recommendation] - 5 At the site plan stage, comply with current code in regards to water quality volume capture [Environmental Staff recommendation]

-See below for the conditions recommended by the Environmental Board.
+See below for the conditions recommended by the Environmental Board

-The staff understands that the applicant is in agreement with the staff's recommendation and conditions, and the additional conditions recommended by the Environmental Board.
+The staff understands that the applicant is in agreement with the staff's recommendation and conditions, and the additional conditions recommended by the Environmental Board